Aarun2/554_Final/Testing/README.md

 ## Coverage Results

 The 7 zip file contains my coverage results when I ran the regression test.
 You can also run the python script and get your own results.
 Have fun!
+And don't forget to run it on the linux machines!